The Permit Room at Dishoom

 The cocktails are deliberately stripped back – simple combinations designed to make the ingredients sing.
-Think bourbon with ginger and lemon, and damson vodka topped with rhubarb bitters.
+Think gin with raspberry and mint, and tequila topped up with watermelon, blueberries and lime.
 The ingredients are well-sourced and fanatically fresh, resulting in some really exciting flavours.

-Try: The white sangria – regal rogue lively white, white grenache, lemon myrtle, rosemary, lemon and green apple.
+Try: Lady Grey Sour.
+Lady Grey Sipsmith gin, lemon, agave and grapefruit bitters.
 Granger and Co., Unit 1 Stanley Building, 7 Pancras Square N1c 4AG

 The bar at Caravan

 At the heart of King’s Cross, Caravan’s dining room combines a stripped-back industrial aesthetic with a bustling open kitchen.
 Head here for a buzzy atmosphere and a cracking playlist to accompany your drinks.

 The Caravan drinks list is surprisingly well-stocked, and a nice complement to its ‘well-travelled’ food menu.
 There are a few familiar favourites, but we suggest you skip those and try some of the more unconventional options.
 You’ll find cocktails infused with bee pollen, dehydrated blood orange, smoked cumin salt and delicious absinthe-macerated blackberries.
 It’s well worth being adventurous.

 Try: Dante’s Reserve, Caravan coffee-infused bourbon, muscovado and orange bitters.
 Caravan, 1 Granary Square, London N1C 4AA